A bathroom and laundry combined is a clever renovation idea

 Renovation contractors for combined bathroom laundry floor plans in Sydney

-Nu-Trend can help you work out floor plan for a bathroom and laundry combined room in Sydney.
-We have many years of experience working with home owners who might do their own floor plans using online software or we can work with interior designers who have drafted up a floor plan drawing.
+Nu-Trend can help you work out a floor plan for a bathroom and laundry combined in Sydney.
+We have many years of experience working with home owners who might do their own floor plans using pen & paper, online software or we can work with interior designers who can create 2D drawings or 3D visual models.

-The benefit of creating a floor plan is that every element can be worked out with precision all the way down to the materials needed.
+The benefit of creating a floor plan is that every element can be worked out with precision, even the specific materials needed.
 This can save a lot of time, money & avoid the need to do variation work if the measurements aren’t accurate.
 By working with a floor plan every service item can be considered from electrical power points to pipe placement.
 It means all the guesswork is removed and each trade can simply execute to the plan that is agreed to.

 Using an interior designer to work out your floor plan can create benefits around solving problems with how to best use the available space, how to change the floor plan to be more usable & choosing the right materials.
 An ideal way to create a cohesive interior design between the bathroom and laundry areas is to utilise custom cabinetry for both the laundry and vanity cabinets.
 Using the same door fronts and handles for both instantly blends the two areas into one.
 The same approach should be taken with the vanity and laundry bench top.
 A durable top is engineered stone, which is non porous and comes in a great variety of colours.
 If budget is an issue simply ensuring that both vanity top and laundry bench top are of the same colour (such as white) is sufficient and tiling can be done to match as well.

-Bathroom and laundry combined renovation with a shower, bath, washing machine & dryer
+Combined bathroom and laundry with a shower, bath, washing machine & dryer

 The photos above are a great example of how clever interior bathroom design ideas can combine a laundry and bathroom to include;